Sun, Moon, and Talia

 "Sun, Moon, and Talia" (Sole, Luna, e Talia) is an Italian literary fairy tale written by Giambattista Basile and published posthumously in the last volume of his 1634-36 work, the Pentamerone.
 Charles Perrault retold this fairy tale in 1697 as "Sleeping Beauty", as did the Brothers Grimm in 1812 as "Little Briar Rose".
+The version is best known for its graphic themes of rape and attempted cannibalism.

 It is Aarne-Thompson type 410; other tales of this type include The Glass Coffin and The Young Slave.

 Synopsis

 After the birth of a great lord's daughter, Talia, wise men and astrologers cast the child's horoscope and predicted that Talia would be endangered by a splinter of flax.
 To protect his daughter, the father commands that no flax would ever be brought into his house.
 Years later, Talia sees an old woman spinning flax on a spindle.
 She asks the woman if she can stretch the flax herself, but as soon as she begins to spin, a splinter of flax gets stuck under her fingernail, and she collapses in sleep.
 Unable to stand the thought of burying his daughter, Talia's father puts his daughter in one of his country estates.

 Some time later, a king, who is out hunting in the nearby woodlands, follows his falcon into the house.
 He finds Talia; overcome by her beauty, he tries unsuccessfully to wake her, and then, "crying aloud, he beheld her charms and felt his blood course hotly through his veins.
 He lifted her in his arms, and carried her to a bed, where he gathered the first fruits of love."
 Afterwards, he leaves her on the bed and returns to his own city.
 Talia becomes pregnant and, after nine months, while still deeply asleep, gives birth to twins—a boy and a girl.

 One day, the girl cannot find her mother's breast; instead, she begins to suck her finger and draws the flax splinter out.
 Talia awakens immediately and names her beloved children Sun and Moon, and lives with them in the house.